-What kind of images could people have in their mind when thinking of being somewhere else, doing something totally different?
+What kind of images would people have in mind when thinking of being somewhere else, doing something totally different?

-While working on the posters my imagination grew wilder and wilder and often I grinned while imagining what I could add to make it even more hilarious.
+While working on the posters my imagination grew wilder and wilder and I I had a ball imagining what I could add to make it even more hilarious.

-It was lots of fun to find punchy lines about heads and books illustrating that you can travel the world from your lazy chair if you have the right book.
+It was lots of fun to find punchy lines about heads and books illustrating that you can travel the world from your lazy chair with the right book and some time to spare.

 What you need: